MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/voice-channel-configure-transcripts.md

 [!INCLUDE[oac-deprecation](../../includes/oac-deprecation.md)]

-1. In the Customer Service admin center or Omnichannel admin center app, select the workstream for which you want to enable recording and transcription.
+1. In the Customer Service admin center or Omnichannel admin center (deprecated) app, select the workstream for which you want to enable recording and transcription.

 1. In the **Phone number** section, next to the pencil icon, select **Edit**.